Discover

 - after handling or touching animals, including pets

-You can use an alcohol-based hand gel (sanitiser) with a minimum of 60 per cent alcohol content if soap and water are unavailable.
-But as stocks are currently running short, soap and water are just as effective.
+You can use an alcohol-based hand gel (sanitiser) with a minimum of 60 per cent alcohol content if soap and water are not available.
+But keep in mind that hand gel may not be as effective if used when your hands are visibly dirty.

 What’s an effective hand washing technique?